The Gospel of Luke Devotional

 You’ve been preparing all year.
 The first annual church bazaar is right around the corner.
 Not only will your prestigious congregation be raising money for a worthy cause, you are the organizer and committee head of this event.
 Families from all over the U.S. will be in attendance; as well as congressmen, city leaders, radio and news outlets.
 This is a huge deal and a tremendous undertaking!!!
-You will be recognized as a pioneer and humanitarian.
+You deserve recognition as a pioneer and humanitarian.
 You’ve earned all the applause and praise you are about to receive from your brothers and sisters in Christ.
-Even though it’s supposed to be a surprise, a plaque will be presented to you by the Mayor!
+Even though it’s a surprise, you know the Mayor is presenting you with an award!
 Not to mention the gift cards, and newly created parking space next to the pastor’s wife.
 (Luke 9:23) You are ecstatic!
 The only thing left to do is secure seating at the head table for your two children.
 After all, they helped and deserve a glimmer of the spotlight.

 Luke 9:25 Insecurity in Christ breeds arguments, dissension, jealousy, and envy.
-It brings out the competitive sin nature of wanting to be seen as better than everyone else.
+It brings out the competitive sin nature; being “seen” as better than everyone else.
 The loads we carry, the amount of effort we put into our projects, and the way we live our lives should all come from a place of love.
-When we desire to be better we should encourage everyone around us to do so.
-Not to be seen as the motivator but as disciples of Christ.
+When we want better we should encourage everyone around us to do so.
+Not seen as the motivator but as disciples of Christ.
 John 13:14-15 Jesus washed the feet of His disciples.
 He left the example of how we are to treat each other no matter our perceived status.
 Who is the greatest among us?…No one if we are all clamoring to lord over one another.
 (Matthew 20:25)

 - Who are you in competition with?

 - Do you have a place to study God’s Word away from distractions?